jgiuffrida/dnd/stranger.md

     - beat the crap out of that one guy
   - We've decided to try to get down into the hole
   - Maybe I can charm person
-    - maybe toilyn can do something
+    - maybe Toilynn can do something
 # Session 2x3
-  - Toilyn makes Fry's voice come out of a house, guards just... leave?
+  - Toilynn makes Fry's voice come out of a house, guards just... leave?
   - Zede puts the pin in and cranks the platform up above the cloud of dust
   - I can leave mouse with zede [mouse doesn't want to go]
   - ZEDE JUST KICKED THE LEVER AND WE'RE DROPPING